 Lewy Body Diseases

 There are three major syndromes associated with the appearance of Lewy bodies.
 These are: the movement disorder known as Parkinson disease, autonomic nervous system failure, and dementia.
 Parkinsonism, the most common syndrome with Lewy bodies, is a disease developing in middle age.
 In older persons, a mixture of cognitive, autonomic, and motor dysfunction is more common.
 Some older persons with dementia who are thought to have Alzheimer disease may actually have diffuse Lewy body disease, and some of those persons may have a movement disorder resembling Parkinson disease.
 Conversely, some patients initially presenting with Parkinson disease may develop manifestations of Lewy body dementia.
-(Brown, 1999) (Kosaka, 2000)
+(Brown, 1999) (Kosaka, 2000) When cognitive impairment is present with LBD, some neuropathologic features of Alzeimer dementia are usually present as well.
+(Hyman et al, 2012)

 The clinical presentation of Lewy body disease varies according to the site of Lewy body formation and associated neuronal loss.
 In Parkinson disease, the Lewy bodies are found in the substantia nigra of the midbrain, coupled with the loss of pigmented neurons.
 In persons with the dementia of diffuse Lewy body disease, there are Lewy bodies in the neocortex.
 Some persons have the Lewy bodies in both locations.
 The basal ganglia and diencephalon may also be involved in some cases.
 (Kalra et al, 1996) (Kosaka, 2000)